MagicAndre1981/PackageReferenceVersionToAttribute/README.md

 # PackageReference Version to attribute

-This Visual Studio extension converts PackageReferences Version child element to attribute.
+This Visual Studio extension converts PackageReferences Version child elements to attributes.

 It works with C# csproj Visual Studio project files.